 Professor of Anthropology

-Research & Teaching: Human life history; behavioral, evolutionary & cultural ecology; ethnobiology; medical & psychological anthropology; collaborative ethnographic science; cross-cultural comparison; Caribbean; Africa; Central & South America; field & analytical methods.
+Research & Teaching: Cultural & evolutionary ecology; ethnobiology; medical anthropology; collaborative ethnographic science; cross-cultural comparison; Caribbean; Africa; South America; field & analytical methods.

 I’m interested in the nexus of culture and biology in human livelihoods, reproduction, health, development, and cognition.
-My research examines human life history and environmental risk in small-scale societies in low-income nations.
-I am also involved in collaborative and interdisciplinary research in medical anthropology and ethnobiology concerning traditional health-related beliefs and practices, and their integration with “Western” biomedicine.
-My recent medical ethnobiology research examines antibiotic use in small-scale livestock production among East African agro-pastoralists to explore selection pressures for antimicrobial resistance and transmission of resistant bacteria.
+My research examines human life history and environmental risk in small-scale production systems in low-income nations.
+I am also involved in collaborative and interdisciplinary research in medical anthropology and ethnobiology concerning traditional health-related beliefs and practices and their integration with “Western” biomedicine.
+My recent collaborative medical ethnobiology research examines antibiotic use in small-scale livestock production among East African agro-pastoralists to explore selection pressures for antimicrobial resistance and transmission of resistant bacteria.

 Selected Medical Ethnobiology & Antibiotics Related Publications (download pdfs)